Gerald Brisco: The Brisco Brothers (1967–1984)

-In 1983, while teaming in the Mid-Atlantic territory, the brothers turned heel against the team of Ricky Steamboat and Jay Youngblood, the NWA World Tag Team Champions.
-The two teams traded the belts back and forth until the feud culminated at the first Starrcade, with Steamboat and Youngblood regaining the championship.
+In 1983, while teaming in the Mid-Atlantic Championship Wrestling territory, the brothers turned heel against the team of Ricky Steamboat and Jay Youngblood, the NWA World Tag Team Champions.
+The two teams traded the belts back and forth until the feud culminated at Starrcade '83: A Flare for the Gold, with Steamboat and Youngblood regaining the championship.
 The brothers would hold the title one last time in 1984, ultimately losing to the team of Wahoo McDaniel and Mark Youngblood.
 They would leave the Mid-Atlantic area shortly after.

 The Briscos held minority interests in Georgia Championship Wrestling.
 In 1984, dissatisfied with the direction of the company and smaller than expected dividends, they convinced equally disgruntled majority shareholder Paul Jones to give them proxy voting of his shares.
 The three men and Jim Barnett sold their shares to Vince McMahon, enabling him to increase his dominance of the professional wrestling world.

 World Wrestling Federation/Entertainment/WWE (1984–2020)

 Brisco in 2012 at WrestleMania Axxess.

 The brothers entered the World Wrestling Federation in the fall of 1984, once again assuming their familiar role as fan favorites.
 The Briscos unsuccessfully challenged the North-South Connection, Adrian Adonis and Dick Murdoch, for the WWF World Tag Team Championship.
 Both men would retire from the ring in early 1985.
 After retiring, Brisco began working backstage as a road agent and talent scout for McMahon.

 Following the 1997 Montreal Screwjob, Brisco capitalized on his notoriety by becoming an onscreen "stooge" of Vince McMahon along with Pat Patterson.
 The duo portrayed a pair of bumbling comic heels and joined The Corporation and the McMahon-Helmsley Faction.
 They lampooned Hulk Hogan (then working for World Championship Wrestling, the rival of WWF) by mimicking his trademark gestures and using "Real American", his old entrance theme.